Bayesian Inversion for Nonlinear Imaging Models using Deep Generative Priors: Results and Discussion

-TV regularization is known to promote piecewise-constant solutions and is well-matched to our MNIST test images.
-We solve Problem \eqref{eq:pr_tv} using FISTA \cite{beck2009fast} which is initialized with $\M s_{\text{init}}$.
+TV regularization is known to promote piecewise-constant solutions and is well-matched to our test images.
+We solve \eqref{eq:pr_tv} using FISTA \cite{beck2009fast} initialized with $\M s_{\text{init}}$.
 The regularization parameter $\tau$ is tuned for optimal MSE performance with the help of a grid search.